 The PCS Receive function accepts received code-groups provided by the PMA Receive function via the parameter rx_symb.
 The PCS receiver uses knowledge of the encoding rules and PMA training alignment to correctly align the 65B RS-FEC frames.
 The received PAM2 or PAM4 symbols are demapped and descrambling is performed according to rules.

 Following descrambling, the L-interleaved RS-FEC superframe is de-interleaved and the Reed-Solomon frames are decoded with Reed-Solomon error correction.
 Frames that cannot be corrected are marked with error symbols by the decoder.
 For LS_RX, the RS-FEC decoded frame is then separated into a 17-bit OAM field and 15 64B/65B blocks.
 For HS_RX, the RS-FEC decoded frame is then separated into a 1-bit OAM field and 15 64B/65B blocks.
-In each burst, the 25 superframes can form a 25-bit OAM field for 2.5 Gb/s mode, a 50-bit OAM field for 5 Gb/s mode, and a 100-bit OAM field for 10 Gb/s mode.
+In each burst, the 25 superframes can form a 50-bit OAM field for 1 Gb/s mode, 25-bit OAM field for 2.5 Gb/s mode, a 50-bit OAM field for 5 Gb/s mode, and a 100-bit OAM field for 10 Gb/s mode.

 This process generates the 64B/65B block vector rx_coded <64:0>, which is then decoded to form the XGMII signals RXD<31:0> and RXC<3:0> as specified in the PCS 64B/65B Receive state diagram (see Figure 202–21).
 Two XGMII data transfers are decoded from each block.
 Where the XGMII and PMA sublayer data rates are not synchronized, the receive process inserts idles, deletes idles, or deletes sequence ordered sets to adapt between rates.